justnonamenoname/lifeticle/readme.txt

 The problem of pointwise binding requires a separate law, which also points to the fundamentality of qualia.
 If we find a neuron in which information about the point of red color is stored, then the question arises - why does this lead to the color red?
 Without introducing qualia as a separate entity, it cannot be avoided.
+The fact that the brain is divided into regions, and that these regions influence qualia generation, does not contradict the existence of signal convergence for qualia to a central point - whose absence leads to the binding problem.
+The functional aspects of the brain belong to the "Easy Problem of Consciousness"/"Access Consciousness".
+To say qualia don’t exist as a distinct phenomenon and are information-based is equivalent in meaning to claiming a monitor resides in a processor.
+The non-existence of qualia would mean humans have no visual perception, no auditory experience, no pain sensation - this constitutes a dead state, where the organism operates without phenomenal consciousness.
 Qualia are not something separate, they are connected to the carrier of consciousness.
 In informational theories, there is no qualia or a carrier of consciousness to which qualia are directed.
 Informational theories attempting to explain phenomenal consciousness do not answer the question of why you live in this brain and not in another;